 The parameter $\delta$ governs the size of the set, which in turn affects the sensitivity of the mechanism.
 It can be tuned using the nested opponent models to reduce false positives.
-We analyze the sensitivity of the mechanism to various values of $\delta$ in the next section.
+We analyse the sensitivity of the mechanism to various values of $\delta$ in the next section.
 However, since the deceiving agent model is absent from this ``training'' set, this parameter cannot be tuned to balance true negatives.
-An additional issue with setting this parameter is its lack of sensitivity to history length, the distance between the expected behaviour according to history (theoretical) and the empirical (the actual observed behaviour) reduces with $t$, but is quite high when $t$ is small.
+An additional issue with setting this parameter is its lack of sensitivity to history length; the distance between the expected behaviour according to history (theoretical) and the empirical (the actual observed behaviour) reduces with $t$, but is quite high when $t$ is small.
 We address this issue by making it trial-dependent, denoted by $\delta(t)$.
 We discuss task-specific details in Appendix \ref{app:zero_sum_description}.
 However, this condition is only useful when the observations are independent and identically distributed (iid) variables.
 This holds for a random sender in the IUG task, or the agents depicted in the Row/Column game (Appendix \ref{app:zero_sum_description}).
 In many multi-agent interactions, the actions at time $t$ depend on the history up to that point.
 For example, as illustrated in Fig.~\ref{fig:iug_strategic_behaviour_illustration}, the DoM$(-1)$ threshold sender behaviour (policy) changes each trial.
 To overcome this issue we present a second computational method to estimate a form of sequential typicality.

-Inspired by the work of \citep{wang_anomaly_2012}, we propose a gzip \citep{deutsch1996gzip} based algorithm to compute the sequential typicality set.
+Inspired by the work of \citep{wang_anomaly_2012}, we propose a gzip-based \citep{deutsch1996gzip} algorithm to compute the sequential typicality set.
 This is a sampling-based algorithm, depicted in Alg.~\ref{alg:gzip_compression}.
 The core idea is to generate independently sampled trajectories for each simulated opponent policy (Eq. \ref{eq:simulated_opponent_behaviour}), adding $\hat o_{\nu,n}^t \sim \hat\pi^t_{\nu_{k-1}}(\hat \theta^t_{\nu_{k-1}})$ at trial $t$ to a previously sampled trajectory $\hat o_{\nu,n}^1, \hat o_{\nu,n}^2, \dots, \hat o_{\nu,n}^{t-1}$.
 These sampled trajectories are collected throughout the interaction, such that the ``trial'' set is